SAT Suite

 Know When to Retake

 If you choose to retake the SAT, consider a few things.
 Reflect on how you did on your last SAT, but also how much time you have between now and the next test date.
 As a senior, it’s also important to consider the timeline of your college applications and scholarships.
-Not only do schools have deadlines for the general application (often in the spring), many offer priority scholarships for students who apply early (generally in the fall).
-This means preparing to retake the SAT requires planning your academic goals.
+Not only do schools have deadlines for the general, many offer priority scholarships for students who apply early.
+This means preparing to retake the SAT requires thinking about your goals.

-The SAT is offered in March, May, June, August, October, November, and December every year.
-The deadlines to register without a late fee are approximately a month ahead of any SAT administration and scores are released about two weeks after a Saturday SAT.
-Depending on which SAT you register for, you might have to sign up for another SAT before you know your score on the last one you took.
+Many schools offer the SAT in school on a school day.
+It’s also offered in test centers on weekends in March, May, June, August, October, November, and December every year.
+The deadlines to register without a late fee are approximately two weeks ahead of the test date and scores are released about two weeks after a weekend SAT.
+Depending on which test date you register for, you might have to sign up for another SAT before you know your score on the last one you took.
 Give yourself ample time to prepare for your SAT while staying aware of your timeline.

 Practice